Torreskai0722/RT-BEV/install.md

-# Installation
+# Installation (for non-docker user)
-> Modified from bevformer and mmdetection3d.
+> Modified from UniAD and mmdetection3d.

 **a.
 Env: Create a conda virtual environment and activate it.**
 ```shell